-Millions of customers use AWS each month spanning 190 countries around the world.
+Over millions of customers use AWS each month spanning 190 countries around the world.
 Included within the consumer base are tens of thousands of customers in the Middle East and North Africa (MENA).
-Start-ups such as Bayt.com, Careem, StarzPlay and Yallacompare among many others are building their businesses on top of AWS.
+Startups like Bayt.com, Careem, StarzPlay and Yallcompare among many others are building their businesses on top of AWS.
 By doing so, the businesses can scale rapidly and expand around the world.

 What is next?

-To support the growth in cloud adoption across the region, AWS has made significant investments in education, training and certification programmes.
-These range from instructor-led training, general public training events as well as more than 500 free online training courses.
-For students and educators, the AWS Educate and AWS Academy programmes are providing free resources.
+To support the growth in cloud adoption across the region, AWS has made significant investments in education, training and certification programs.
+These range from instructor-led training, general public training events as well as over 500 free online training courses.
+For students and educators, the AWS Educate and AWS Academy programs are providing free resources.
 Both of these will accelerate cloud-related learning and prepare students in the Middle East for the jobs of the future.

 Furthermore, the AWS Activate program will help enable working with incubators, government organisations and angel investors to make businesses go global in minutes.
 It is already in action at over 500 startups including 2071 in Abu Dhabi, BADIR in Saudi Arabia, Techstars, Hive and many more.